Ben Rector: 2015–2017: Brand New

 Rector toured with Needtobreathe, Drew Holcomb and the Neighbors, and Colony House for the first leg of the "Tour De Compadres" tour in early 2015.

 Rector released his sixth studio album, Brand New, on August 28, 2015, via Aptly Named Recordings.
 Brand New was notably successful for Rector, becoming his first album to enter the top 10 on the Billboard 200, with its lead single "Brand New" peaking at No. 89 on the Hot 100.
 "Brand New" was RIAA-certified gold in 2020, and certified platinum in 2023.
 To support the commercial success he would spend two years touring for the album.
 The first tour, The Brand New Tour, spanned two legs from 2015 to 2016.
 It was commercially successful, having 15 sold-out shows in the first leg and selling over 41,000 tickets.
 He followed the tour with The Biggest Tour I Have Done So Far Tour, aptly named, which featured an additional 20 dates and spanned the rest of 2016.
 Touring for Brand New was 73 performances in total.

-In January 2016, he was picked as Elvis Duran's Artist of the Month and was featured on NBC's Today show where he performed "Brand New", which initially received airplay on Sirius XM's The Pulse in September 2015.
+In January 2016, he was picked as Elvis Duran's Artist of the Month and was featured on NBC's Today show where he performed "Brand New", which initially received airplay on SiriusXM's The Pulse in September 2015.
 He co-headlined The Rock Boat in 2017, and supported Tim McGraw and Faith Hill on their 2017 Soul2Soul Tour.